-Is a company that purchases debt for its own account a 'debt collector' as defined under the
+Is a company that purchases debt for its own account a 'debt collector' as defined by FDCPA

 There are companies that purchase debt for a minimal amount and then try to collect the debt for its own account.
 Suppose that company uses collection practices that would violate the Fair Debt Collection Practices Act (FDCPA).
 Could you file a lawsuit against that company for its collection practices if you could prove that they violated the FDCPA?
 Moreover, would a company that purchases debt for its own account, and attempts to collect on that debt be considered a 'debt collector' as defined under the FDCPA?
 The U.S. Supreme Court in Henson v.
 Santander Consumer USA Inc., 582 U.S._____ (2017), rendered a slip opinion on that very same issue.

 The Court focused its analysis on the term 'debt collector(s)' as defined in 15 U.S.C. §1692a(6) of the FDCPA.
 Specifically, the Court zeroed in on the line that refers to a debt collector as one who 'regularly collects or attempts to collect . . .debts owed or due . . .another'.
 Page 2 Both parties to the suit, agreed that third party debt collectors would be considered debt collectors as defined by the act, and that persons collecting debts based on the notion that the debt originated with them as loan originators would not.
 Page 2.